zkturman/TiltaPong/README.md

 Below are all free tools that can be used for game development when working on Popped Corn projects.
 Other tools can be used as well, even paid tools.
 However, any content should always be stored in a way that allows others to access it for free.

-- [Google Sheets](https://docs.google.com/spreadsheets) - Roadmap creation, game mechanic information, and sharing
+- [Google Sheets](https://docs.google.com/spreadsheets) - Shareable roadmap creation and game mechanic logging
 - [Trello](https://trello.com) - Sprint task tracking and sharing
 - [Google Docs](https://docs.google.com) - Design document creation and sharing
 - [Google Slides](https://docs.google.com/presentation) - Wireframe creation and sharing